THINGS TO KNOW ABOUT ICELAND

 On this occasion, locals come together to eat, drink and be merry.
 Customary, the menu consists of unusual culinary delicacies, known as traditional Icelandic food.
 These will include rotten shark’s meat (hákarl), boiled sheep’s head, (svið) and congealed sheep’s blood wrapped in a ram’s stomach (blóðmör)!
 This is traditionally washed down with some Brennivin - also known as Black Death – a potent schnapps made from potato and caraway.

-After the Thorrablot dinner traditional songs, games, and storytelling are accompanied by dancing and in true Icelandic style continue until the early hours of the morning!
+After the Thorrablot dinner, traditional songs, games, and storytelling are accompanied by dancing and, in true Icelandic style, continue until the early hours of the morning!
 If you fail to receive a personal invitation to a family feast, local restaurants will often add Thorrablot color and taste to their menus.

 Equal pay standard and Rights for Women and Men.

-In Iceland, the emergency number for the Fire department, hospital, and accidents is 112.
+In Iceland, the emergency number for the Fire department, hospital, and accidents are 112.
 An operator will transfer you to the right department.
 You can also download the official emergency app and have it handy while you travel.